- Home

 Branch of a Foreign Company

-A Branch of a Foreign Company is a division of a foreign parent company that operates in Saudi Arabia under the parent’s liability.
+A Branch of a Foreign Company is a representation of a foreign parent company that operates in Saudi Arabia under the parent’s liability.

-A Sole Proprietorship is run and owned by a single person who is fully responsible for all business obligations and liabilities of the company.
+A Sole Establishment is run and owned by a single person — a GCC national — who is fully responsible for all business obligations and liabilities of the company.

 Setting up a Foreign Company in Saudi Arabia

-Here’s a breakdown of four common approaches to setting up a foreign business in Saudi Arabia, along with estimated timelines:
+Here’s a breakdown of four common approaches to setting up a foreign company registration, along with estimated timelines:

 Your Business Setup in Saudi Arabia is just one step away